Saturday March 26th, 2022

-Delta Hotels by Marriott Winnipeg is offering our 2020 Gala guests a special room rate for the night of the event, March 14th.
+Delta Hotels by Marriott Winnipeg is offering our 2022 Gala guests a special room rate of $159 (parking not included) for the night of the event, March 26th.
+Arrive with plenty of time to relax and get ready.
 Enjoy all that the evening has to offer and then retire to a beautiful guest room.
-The $149 rate includes your parking!
 No need for a designated driver and the breakfast in the Blaze Restaurant and Lounge is fantastic!
 Book your group rate for Canadian Hemophilia Society Manitoba Chapter Culinary Dinner

 E. Edison Antejos